 The first time that you join the web interface, you are required to log in with any of the available methods: GitHub account, Google account, or email and password.
 By clicking on any of the login buttons, you accept the terms and conditions of the service, and the web will be redirected to the main screen.

-As soon as you get in, a welcome board with the basic instructions is shown.
-It will always show up unless the “Do not show this again” checkbox is checked.
+As soon as you get in, a board with the news and latest changes is shown.
+It will always show up unless the “Do not show this message again” checkbox is checked.